ACED-IDP/test-service/README.md

 # Overview 🌀

-The goal of this repository is to be **living documentation on how we are testing the CALYPR system**.
+This repository is the **living documentation on how we are testing the CALYPR system**.

 It is currently in the ideating stage, which means we need to...
 1. **Determine our strategy** for testing code